-My only gripe with it is that Brene Brown tries to pass for science what are often just he opinions and her own views on life.
+Another important issue with Daring Greatly is that Brene Brown tries to pass for science what are often just her opinions and her own views on life.

-And the second one is that people might use “vulnerability” as an excuse to accepct mediocrity.
+Finally, another possible issue is that some might use “vulnerability” as an excuse to accept mediocrity.

-Other than that, “Daring Greatly” is a wonderful resource for self-development and to learn about ourselves and about people’s psychology.
+Other than that, “Daring Greatly” is a wonderful resource for self-development and learning about ourselves and about people’s psychology.